Talent Villains and HR Heroes: How to Solve Human Capital Challenges

 • Where the business has the greatest need for additional skills and expertise

-It's also vital to have metrics and follow-up procedures in place to gauge the effectiveness of your training and development programs.
+It's also vital to have metrics and follow-up procedures in place to gauge the effectiveness of your development and training programs.

 5. Change management

-Mismanagement of change is a common hazard that the HR team needs to be particularly wary of, seeing as the individuals that make up the workforce are often the ones most affected by decisions and strategy changes dictated by the C-suite.
+Mismanagement of change is a common hazard that HR teams and business leaders need to be particularly wary of, seeing as the individuals that make up the workforce are often the ones most affected by decisions and strategy changes dictated by the C-Suite.

 If a new HCM platform is introduced, for example, preparing people for the impact this change will have on them and their day-to-day work should be one of the key priorities of the project management team.